Managing invoices when starting out: how to simplify the management of payments and invoices for a startup business

 1. Essential information to include in an invoice

 An invoice is a legally binding document.
-Whether you are a self-employed person or manage a larger business, you must follow certain rules for each invoice issued.
+Whether you are self-employed or manage a larger business, you must follow certain rules for each invoice issued.
 Here is the information that you should definitely include in each bill:

 2. Numbering your invoices correctly: an important step for your accounting

 It is imperative to number your invoices logically and chronologically.
 The invoice number is a unique identifier that allows you to track your accounting documents and facilitate their management.
-To avoid problems, never use the same number twice and make sure the numbers follow a non-jumping order.
+To avoid problems, never use the same number twice and make sure the numbers follow a sequential order.
 For example, start with 001 and go to 002, 003, etc. You can also choose to number by month or by year (for example, 2024-001, 2024-002, etc.).

 Good management of invoice numbers is essential to avoid mistakes, facilitate research in your accounting software, and remain in compliance with the law.